gardener-attic/gardenctl/README.md

 # Use gardenctl

 `gardenctl` requires the definition of a target, e.g. garden, project, seed or shoot.
-The following commands, e.g. `gardenctl ls shoots` usees the target definition as a context for getting the information.
+The following commands, e.g. `gardenctl ls shoots` uses the target definition as a context for getting the information.

 Targets represent a hierarchical structure of resources.
 On top, there is/are the garden/s.
 E.g. in case you setup a development and a production garden, you would have two entries in your `~/.garden/config`.
 Via `gardenctl ls gardens` you get a list of the available gardens.